Announcement of a special appearance by Miguel Díaz-Canel: What is expected?

 -Increasing popular discontent and massive migration.

-Tactical maneuvers of Cuban diplomacy, which seeks to open channels with Washington without yielding on political matters.
+-Tactical maneuvers of Cuban diplomacy, which seeks to open channels with Washington without yielding on political matters.

-All of this suggests that the president's appearance could be aimed at controlling the official narrative, psychologically preparing the public for new sacrifices, or justifying unpopular decisions that will be announced in the near future.
+All of this suggests that the president's appearance could be aimed at controlling the official narrative, psychologically preparing the public for new sacrifices, or justifying unpopular decisions that will be announced in the near term.

 Filed under: